BobaZooba/xllm/README.md

 #### Recommendations

-- Another incredibly effective method is LoRA (`apply_lora`).
+- Incredibly effective method is LoRA (`apply_lora`).
 It allows for a tremendous reduction in training costs and, moreover, helps very effectively combat catastrophic forgetting.
 - Then, I advise using `load_in_4bit` and `prepare_model_for_kbit_training` together.
 This also significantly reduces memory consumption.